Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.

 Due to the voracious appetite of the Dairy Cow Isopods, you’ll need to supply plenty of detritus (decaying organic material) ingredients and supplementary foods.

-Also, extra protein supplementation is advised, as Dairy Cow Isopods can reportedly turn to cannibalism if their protein needs aren’t met!
+Also, extra protein supplementation is essential.
+They’re a very protein-hungry isopods.
+Dairy Cow Isopods can reportedly turn to cannibalism if their protein needs aren’t met!

 Food Requirements (+ Examples)

-• Detritus – A consistent supply of leaf litter and decaying softwoods is essential to keep the isopod population ticking over.
-Cork bark is an excellent and affordable choice that isopods seem to love.
+- Detritus – A consistent supply of leaf litter and decaying softwoods is essential to keep the isopod population ticking over.

 👉 We sell organic pin oak leaf litter on our shop.